Blinds Are Up! Poker Timer Guide

 Levels are listed up to the given Game Length with a light background colour.
-Levels at the end of the list with a darker background are levels that run beyond the requested game length and are added for when the game runs longer than expected.
+Levels at the end of the list with a darker background are levels that run beyond the requested game length and are included just in case your game runs longer than expected.

 Tap Save & Edit to use this schedule.
-It will be opened in the Schedule Editor where you can make your own adjustments to the blind amounts, add and remove levels, or add breaks.
+It will be opened in the Schedule Editor where you can adjust the blind amounts, add and remove levels, or add breaks.

-Under the hood, the generator algorithm estimates the size of a Big Blind large enough to force an end to the game, calculates a numerical curve from the first Big Blind to the estimated final Big Blind, and finds the nearest suitable blind amounts for points on the curve that correspond to each level.
+How it works.
+Under the hood, the generator algorithm estimates the size of a final Big Blind that's large enough to force an end to the game.
+It then calculates a numerical curve from the first Big Blind to the estimated final Big Blind, and finds the nearest suitable blind amounts for points on the curve that correspond to each level.
 The curve is calculated in such a way as to generate blinds that are as close as possible to 1.5 times the previous blind.
 Finally, blinds are adjusted to avoid the same blind being repeated, and to ensure each blind amount can be made up using the available chip values.